Chicken Masala

 How to make chicken masala

 Step 1- Marinate the meat.
 Add the chicken thighs to a large bowl along with the yogurt and half of the tikka masala curry paste.
 Mix well.
-Cover the bowl and let the chicken marinate in the fridge for at least 10 minutes or up to four hours.
+Cover the bowl and let the chicken marinate in the fridge for at least 10 minutes or up to 24 hours.

 Step 2- Cook the sauce.
 Heat oil in a large skillet and cook the curry leaves until fragrant.
 Add the chopped onions, garlic, and chili, and cook for a few minutes.
 Add the remaining tikka masala paste, chicken broth, and diced tomatoes.
 Simmer everything on low heat for around 15 minutes until the sauce thickens.